Diamorphine0/Raytracing/weekly_reports/Aleksandr_Storozhenko.md

 Week 6:
 -
 - Animation through linear interpolation between keyframes
-- Implementation of Textures and Lightninf (Helping Marcel to fix the bugs and connect it to the engine functionality).
+- Implementation of Textures and Lighting (Helping Marcel to fix the bugs and connect it to the engine functionality) + (Rewrote the code to fit the codebase style - abstracted textures into classes, etc ...).
 - Object picking
 - Frame buffer loading

+Week 7:
+-
+- Connecting engine and raytracing functionality to the UI